aazaff/teachPaleobiology/LabExercise5.md

 #### Step 2

 Put these richness values in temporal order.
 There are many ways to do this.
-Here is one way to reorder numbers.
+Here is one way to reorder numbers - i.e., by manually subscirpting the data in order.

 ````R
 # A hypothetic example